 Does God Get Jealous?

-Jealousy is not a stranger to humankind, and it is also an emotion that the Lord has.
+Jealousy is not a stranger to humankind.
+Additionally, it is also an emotion that the Lord has.
 I the Lord your God am a jealous God, visiting the iniquity of the Fathers upon the children (Ex.
 20:5).
 Is this the picture of an omnipotent, all-knowing, all-loving God?
 No. It shows a God who is subject to emotional variations.

 Does God Get Angry?

-He, the Lord of the Jews, is a God who, in anger, disperses his people to other nations as punishment for sins committed, and, when His anger is abated, brings them home again.
+He, the Lord of the Jews, is a God who, in anger, disperses his people to other nations as punishment for sins committed.
+Eventually, when His anger is abated, brings them home again.
 These definitely are not pictures of an omnipotent and unchanging God.